perdedora/lolisafe/README.md

 This fork has a separate development mode, with which client-side CSS/JS files in `src` directory will be automatically rebuilt using [Gulp](https://github.com/gulpjs/gulp#what-is-gulp) tasks.

 1. Follow steps **1 to 6** from the production instructions above.
-2. Run `yarn install` to install all dependencies (by omitting `--prooduction` option, Yarn will also install development dependencies).
+2. Run `yarn install` to install all dependencies (by omitting `--production` option, Yarn will also install development dependencies).
 3. Run `yarn develop` to start lolisafe in development mode.

 You can further modify the Gulp tasks through `gulpfile.js` file.